usnistgov/fireflow/COMMON_ISSUES.md

 Values for standard keys can be totally overriden with `replace_standard_key_values`.
 In practice, there may be other options which are more specific to the error which are more robust.
-This should be used as a last resort.
+This should be used as a last resort since it requires manually specifying each key and value.

 # Issues with time measurement

 ## Non-standard name

 The time measurement should have a *$PnN* with the value `Time`.
-In practice, the standard slightly loosens this restriction and says this should be matched case-insensitively.
+The standard slightly loosens this restriction and says this should be matched case-insensitively.

 Some vendors use something like `T1` or `HDR-T` for time.
 Specify